 According to FAO, reforestation helps reduce sedimentation rates in downstream valleys.
 According to this UN agency, reforestation on unstable land and around water regions such as rivers increases the water-retention capacity of land and improve water quality, both of which benefit food production.
-Moreover, according to a recent Nature study, reforestation also has a tremendous potential to help fight climate change as trees capture huge amounts of CO2.
+Moreover, according to a recent study published in Nature, reforestation also has a tremendous potential to help fight climate change as trees capture huge amounts of CO2.

-Conservation tillage stands dor as any form of tillage that minimizes the number of tillage passes.
+Conservation tillage stands for as any form of tillage that minimizes the number of tillage passes.
 Conservation tillage techniques have the potential to reduce the vertical movements of soil.
-In this way, more crop residues are left on the soil surface which reduces the soil’s exposure to water or wind erosion.
+In this way, more crop residues are left on the soil surface reducing the exposure to water or wind erosion.

 Every 5 seconds, the equivalent of one soccer field is lost due to soil erosion.